 I being a vegetarian would never be able to do justice to Delhi’s food on this blog.
-So I invited Sid Khullar, to do a guest post on Delhi’s food walk.
-Sid is the primary contributor to and editor of Chef at Large.
+So I invited Sid Khullar, to do a guest post on Delhi Food Walk.
+Sid is the primary contributor to and the editor of Chef at Large.
 A self-confessed food addict who likes cooking, writing, and photography.
 And travel, if it gets him closer to a good book and interesting food.
 He’s spent 17 years in varying functions of technology including research & development, training, sales, marketing and mentoring technology startups.
 He now applies himself to learning more about food.
 And building food and beverage brands online for Chef at Large clients.

 Delhi Food Walk by Sid Khullar